-Snowball Plecostomus L102 (Hypancistrus Inspector) Fish Species Profile
+Snowball Plecostomus L102 (Hypancistrus Inspector) Species Profile & Care Guide

 Snowball Plecos are a beautiful, peaceful freshwater fish that are docile and undemanding and slightly smaller than some of their relatives.
 These Plecos are quite hardy and can quickly adapt.